User Tools

 Now, to show that this converges, we apply the above theorem.
 Note, depending on initial condition, this will either be monotone increasing or decreasing.

-Unbounded monotone increasing (respectively, decreasing) sequence converges to $+\infty$ (resp. $-\infty$)
+Unbounded monotone increasing (respectively, decreasing) sequence converges to ++\infty (resp. -\infty)

-Recall the definition of $\sup$.
-For $S$ a subset of $\R$, bounded above, we define $\sup(S)$ to be the real number $a$, such that $a$ is $\geq$ than any element in $S$, and for any $\epsilon>0$, there is some $s \in S$ such that $s > a-\epsilon$.
+Recall the definition of sup\sup.
+For SS a subset of R\R, bounded above, we define sup(S)\sup(S) to be the real number aa, such that aa is \geq than any element in SS, and for any ϵ>0\epsilon>0, there is some sSs \in S such that s>aϵs > a-\epsilon.

-Also, for a sequence $(a_n)_{n=m}^\infty$, we can define the 'value set' $\{a_n\}_{n=m}^\infty$, which is the 'foot print' of the 'journey'.
+Also, for a sequence (an)n=m(a_n)_{n=m}^\infty, we can define the 'value set' {an}n=m\{a_n\}_{n=m}^\infty, which is the 'foot print' of the 'journey'.

-Also, for a sequence $(a_n)_{n=1}^\infty$, we can define the tail $(a_n)_{n=N}^\infty$, and we only care about the tail of a sequence.
+Also, for a sequence (an)n=1(a_n)_{n=1}^\infty, we can define the tail (an)n=N(a_n)_{n=N}^\infty, and we only care about the tail of a sequence.

-Time for some examples, $a_n = (-1)^n (1/n)$.
+Time for some examples, an=(1)n(1/n)a_n = (-1)^n (1/n).

 2022/01/22 09:57 · pzhou